oracle/graalpython/README.md

 This is an early-stage experimental implementation of Python.
 A primary goal is to support SciPy and its constituent libraries.
 GraalPython can usually execute pure Python code faster than CPython (but not when C extensions are involved).
-The GraalVM Python implementation currently aims to be compatible with Python 3.8, but it is a long way from there, and it is very likely that any Python program that uses more features of standard library modules or external packages will hit something unsupported.
+GraalPython currently aims to be compatible with Python 3.8, but it is a long way from there, and it is very likely that any Python program that uses more features of standard library modules or external packages will hit something unsupported.
 At this point, the Python